Watch this short video where David explains Misconduct Involving a Weapon in Arizona:

 View our Misconduct Involving a Weapon victories and ask other local attorneys for a list of their victories.

 Misconduct Involving a Weapon yet, but are in the

 “pre-charge investigation stage” – Click Here Now

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is an Arizona Misconduct Involving a Weapon Attorney and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of it’s lawyers are listed in the Bar Register of Preeminent Lawyers®.
-At the Law Offices of David Michael Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Misconduct Involving a Weapon Attorneys know the system well.
+At DM Cantor, P.C., the majority of our Attorneys are ex-Prosecutors, and all of our Arizona Misconduct Involving a Weapon Attorneys know the system well.
 For a FREE Initial Consultation, call us at 602-307-0808.

-Contact the Law Offices of David Michael Cantor and speak to one of our Arizona Misconduct Involving a Weapon Attorneys.
+Contact DM Cantor and speak to one of our Arizona Misconduct Involving a Weapon Attorneys.
 We will assist you with your Misconduct Involving a Weapon case.